DavidT3/XGA/docs/source/parallelism.rst

 A note on XGA's parallelism
 ===========================

-In every SAS function built into XGA (and indeed many functions in other parts of the module), you will find a **num_cores** keyword argument which tells the function how many cores on your local machine it is allowed to use.
+In every many functions built into XGA, you will find a **num_cores** keyword argument which tells the function how many cores on your local machine it is allowed to use.
 The default value is 90% of the available cores on your system, though you are of course free to set your own value when you call the functions.